-Scheme X: yes/no. If reported no, please add a text response Scheme Y: yes/no If reported no, please add a text response
+Scheme X: yes/no. If reported no, please add a comment Scheme Y: yes/no. If reported no, please add a comment

 Units yes/no

 WSP B has a simple asset management plan and a drought management plan that were both developed 4 years ago.
 At the time of development, a simple demand projection was made based on the average water use and the Queensland Government Statistician Office population projections.